ChosenQuill/Discardo/README.md

 While this repository/project is made primarily for Java teachers who want to provide their students with a fun competition, anyone can use this guide to host their own competition.

 ## How to host a competition
-First, head over to the [releases page](https://github.com/SureDroid/Discardo/releases) and download both the backend jar file and web-files zip folder.
-The Jar file is the backend that processes all the code submissions and stores leaderboard information.
+First, head over to the [releases page](https://github.com/SureDroid/Discardo/releases) and download the backend jar file.
+The Jar file is the backend java program that processes all the code submissions and stores leaderboard information.
 The front-end is the website and is what everyone sees.
 The nice part is that we can host the jar and website on two seperate server, making it way easier to host (you don't have to setup things yourself).

 ### First, hosting the jar.
 You want to make sure that you have java 11 or higher installed.
 You can test this by using ``java -version``.
 Then you want to start the jar by running ``java -jar discardo-back-end-x.jar`` in a command prompt window, and replace the x with the current version number.
 I should mention that if you close the window or stop the java application, the leaderboard is completely reset and there is no way to restore it.